EpocDotFr/pyopml/README.md

 **Publishing the package:**

-From the root directory: run `python setup.py upload`.
+From the root directory, run `python setup.py upload`.
 This will create a git tag and publish on PyPI.

-## End words

-If you have questions or problems, you can [submit an issue](https://github.com/EpocDotFr/pyopml/issues).

-You can also submit pull requests.
-It's open-source man!